Shipping with this method takes 3-5 days

 What is Mebex used for?

-Mebex contains mebendazole, an anti-worm medicine used for certain intestinal parasite infections.
-It is commonly discussed for infections such as pinworm, roundworm, whipworm, and hookworm, depending on the diagnosis and local labeling.
-It is not an antibiotic and it is not a general treatment for stomach pain or diarrhea.
-Appropriate use depends on the suspected parasite, age, symptoms, and any testing or exposure history reviewed by a clinician.
+Mebex contains mebendazole, an anti-worm medicine used for selected intestinal parasite infections such as pinworm, roundworm, whipworm, and hookworm.
+The correct use depends on the suspected or confirmed parasite, symptoms, age, and household exposure risk.

 Rewards Program